 In recognition for the need of both clinical and academic physicians in the current and future healthcare environments, the training program offers two tracks of surgical training to our categorical residents.
 Those residents who wish to purse an academic career may enter into two years of basic science research in one of several research opportunities available within the Department of Surgery.
 This opportunity occurs after completion of the residents PGY 2 year.
 Two to three residents per year pursue this track.

 For those residents who do not elect a laboratory experience, the clinical track allows for completion of the categorical program in five years with the inclusion of a clinical outcomes research project.
-Starting in 2002 an outcomes research project became part of the surgical curriculum for the clinical track in general surgery.
 It is hoped that this project inspires a lifelong desire of our residents to assess their outcomes in a realistic manner and that this knowledge will make them better physicians.
 At the end of the internship year the resident selects a project they will pursue for two years and a faculty mentor with whom they will collaborate.
 During the first six months, residents are dedicated to identifying a faculty sponsor, writing a proposal and submitting it to the Institutional IRB.
 The following twelve months are dedicated to the evaluation of data.
 The final six months are focused on data analysis and preparation of a presentation to the faculty and fellow residents at a Surgical Grand Rounds at the end of their PGY 3 year.
 Throughout the resident's experience with an outcome project they meet multiple times with their faculty mentor for guidance and feedback on their research.
 All residents submit their outcome projects for presentation at national and regional conferences.
-Residents are required to attend and provide an update on their project at quarterly meetings with either Drs.
-Harrington or Miner and their fellow residents.
+Residents are required to attend and provide an update on their project at quarterly meetings.
 This meeting is much like a bench research laboratory meeting, in that it allows for teaching and mentoring of research topics and allows residents to be peer reviewed of their ideas and formulate solutions to problems encountered.
 The schedules of outcome project meetings along with the meeting's objectives are set at the start of the academic year.
 Residents are evaluated midway through this process and a summative final evaluation of their project is completed following their Grand Rounds presentation of their project at the end of PGY 3 year.

 Residents as Teachers and Leaders

 Surgical residents begin to develop their teaching skills during the first year of their clinical training.
 The Training Program begins the formal teaching of resident teachers by first guiding them on how they present surgical topics in educational forums to their peers and faculty members.
-In Boot camp, residents are provided with several didactic sessions on developing teaching skills.
+Residents are provided with several didactic sessions on developing teaching skills.
 Presentations by faculty include:

-- Creating slides/handouts, making presentations interactive, being prepared for questions
+- Making presentations interactive, being prepared for questions

 - How to give and receive criticism, how to use both positive and negative feedback on your presentation to improve your teaching skills